Project

 October 1, 2024

-The JingSu initiative takes on plastic waste in Suzhou, directing food and beverage containers (FaBCs) towards over 300 collection points that have been set up around the city and in schools.
+The JingSu initiative recycles plastic waste in Suzhou, collecting Food and Beverage Containers (FaBCs) through over 300 collection points that have been set up around the city and in schools.

-The project is also conducting a “Plastic-Free Childhood” programme that rewards school children for the quantity of food containers they have collected with stationery made from the recycled plastic.
+The project is also conducting a “Plastic-Free Childhood” programme that rewards school children with recycled plastic stationary based on the number of food containers they collect.